chedinhtrung/camstack_learn/L4-first-image/notes.md

-- Previoously: open device, query capabilities and pixel formats, setting a desired pixel format
+- Previously: open device, query capabilities and pixel formats, setting a desired pixel format

 - This lesson: capture a full image from the device.